Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/run-application-in-eclipse.md

 # Run the Application in Eclipse

+## Cleaning up the product

+The wizard generates a feature-based product which includes many plug-ins some of which may not be used by the application.
+The product must be feature based - otherwise Tycho fails to generate Eclipse product with native launch artifacts.

+To reduce "noise" in the documentation system caused by unused bundles and packages the application feature can "cleaned up" by removing unnecessary bundles.
+Included feature(s) with unnecessary plug-ins shall be removed, and needed plug-ins from that feature(s) shall be added to the application feature.
+It can be done through the feature editor, but it might be easier to do it at a text level by copying needed plug-in tags from the included feature.xml to the application feature.xml.

+We will do it with the ``org.nasdanika.feature``.

 ## Start
 To run the application in Eclipse we shall open the ``org.nasdanika.bank.product`` file in the ``org.nasdanika.bank.product`` project and click either ``Launch an Eclipse application`` or ``Launch and Eclipse application in Debug mode``.